-Biometrics Holds The Key To Smarter Digital Travel
+BIOMETRICS HOLDS THE KEY TO SMARTER DIGITAL TRAVEL

-(MENAFN- Dubai PR Network) New SITA white paper highlights how biometric-driven IT solutions are being successfully rolled out around the world
+(MENAFN- Mid-East) New SITA white paper highlights how biometric-driven IT solutions are being successfully rolled out around the world.

 SITA's Biometrics White Paper, 'Face the Future' highlights how the surge in air traveler numbers places extraordinary pressure on existing and new airports, national borders, and airline resources.
 In short,“existing paper-based and manual travel infrastructure and legacy processes simply won't be able to cope”.